 I mean, I've trained a lot.
 However, this is the message I've seen on the clock screen most days.

-Under no circumstances can it be considered that I have been "training below the belt".
-What has happened is that I have been training with a intensity And they're two totally different things.
+Under no circumstances can it be considered that I have been "undertraining".
+What has been happening is that I have been training with a intensity And they're two totally different things.